Iran squirms over Rushdie attack, praising knifeman but denying role

 Iran squirms over Rushdie attack, praising perpetrator while denying blame

-In first official remarks, Tehran rejects responsibility for attack on author even as it heaps scorn him
+In first official remarks, Tehran rejects responsibility for attack on author even as it heaps scorn on him

 Iran rejected accusations of culpability for the violent attack on author Salman Rushdie last week, denying direct involvement even as it blamed the 75-year-old and his supporters for the bloody incident.

-In Tehran’s first official reaction to the 12 August knife attack, Iranian foreign ministry spokesman rejected accusations that Iran inspired the 12 August knife attack on the writer even while Iranian media gloated over his injuries and praised his attacker.
+In Tehran’s first official reaction to the 12 August knife attack, Iranian foreign ministry spokesman rejected accusations that Iran inspired the stabbing on the writer even while Iranian media gloated over his injuries and praised his attacker.

-“The only thing I can say is that in the story of the attack on Salman Rushdie, I do not see anyone else to blame or even condemn other than his supporters," Iranian Foreign Ministry spokesman Nasser Kanani said during his weekly press briefing, according to the official Islamic Republic News Agency quoted him as saying.
-"Nobody has a right to accuse the Islamic Republic of Iran.”
+“The only thing I can say is that in the story of the attack on Salman Rushdie, I do not see anyone else to blame or even condemn other than his supporters,” Iranian Foreign Ministry spokesman Nasser Kanani said during his weekly press briefing, according to the official Islamic Republic News Agency (IRNA) quoted him as saying.
+“Nobody has a right to accuse the Islamic Republic of Iran.”

 Mr Rushdie was stabbed by an alleged fan of the Islamic Republic during a literary event in upstate New York.
 He was taken off a ventilator and recovering from what appeared to be life-changing injuries.

 The alleged assailant, 24-year-old Hadi Matar, is in custody.
-The New Jersey man of Lebanese Shiite descent allegedly ran up to Mr Rushdie and stabbed him nearly a dozen times in the abdomen, neck and face before hundreds of shocked onlookers.
+The New Jersey man of Lebanese Shiite descent allegedly ran up to Mr Rushdie and stabbed him nearly a dozen times in the abdomen, neck and face in front of hundreds of shocked onlookers.

 The attack highlighted Iran’s history of extremism at a particularly sensitive moment when Tehran and world powers are attempting to restore a nuclear deal which would remove sanctions on the country.